bellons91/personal-notes/azure/azure-availability-zones.md

 ## Azure Services that support Availability Zones

+Availability zones are primarily for VMs, managed disks, load balancers, and SQL databases.

 Not every Azure Service supports Availability Zones (sometimes, it's not even necessary).

 There are 3 categories of service usage: